 In today's economy, many people are struggling to keep their homes and some are even facing foreclosure.
 Foreclosure is the process by which a mortgage company or lender reclaims a home or property to recoup the unpaid balance on a mortgage or loan.
 The foreclosure process varies state to state.

-What can you do to stop the foreclosure process?
-Filing Chapter 13 bankruptcy could save your home!
+Filing Chapter 13 debt consolidation could save your home!
 Chapter 13 may allow you to catch up back house payments through a Chapter 13 repayment plan and still keep your home!
 Chapter 13 allows you to put the amount you are behind on your mortgage in the repayment plan, while making all future house payments in full and on time.
 If you are facing foreclosure, behind on your mortgage payments and worried about losing your home, call the Montgomery bankruptcy lawyers at The Sellers Law Firm.
 The longer that you wait the more you incur foreclosure fees by the lender.
 Do not wait until your home has been taken!
 We cannot reclaim your home from the lender after the foreclosure sale.
 At The Sellers Law Firm, we have helped thousands of individuals and families statewide save their homes, their cars and their hard earned wages.
-Having an attorney who knows how to protect you and your property is vital.
+Having a Montgomery bankruptcy lawyer who knows how to protect you and your property is vital.
 We consider saving homes to be one of the highlights of what we do.
 Protecting where a family lives and where children are raised is simply why some of us represent people in bankruptcy.